AlejandroVaqueroV/Hackmud-Macronator/README.md

 It will sync the latest edited .macros file to all other .macros files, and will create .macros files for orphaned .key files (users with no macros)

+Backups: This tool will backup the last 5 versions of each individual file before updating, keeping them under %appdata%\hackmud\Macro Backups

 This tool was written in powershell and compiled using ps2exe

 To run, simply execute.
 By default, it will detect changes every 20 seconds.
 To edit this, or exit, call the executable from a console with the parameters: